liam-m/primes.py/README.md

 ## composites_up_to

-Returns a list of all composite (non-prime greater than 1) numbers up to (and including) x
+Returns all composite (non-prime greater than 1) numbers up to (and including) x

-Can pass in a list of known primes to decrease execution time
+Can pass in known primes to decrease execution time

 ```python
 >>> composites_up_to(10)